- TAX INFO

 - Tax trails.
 This is an interactive section which asks questions you can answer by selecting "Yes" or "No."

 - Main index of tax topics.
-This is an online version of the TeleTax topics listed in Section 6, later.
+This is an online list of the TeleTax topics.

-- Interactive tax assistance (ITA) provides answers to a limited number of tax law questions using a probe and response process.
+- Interactive tax assistance (ITA) provides answers to certain tax law questions using a probe and response process.

 Free Tax Return Assistance.
 If you need assistance preparing your return, visit the nearest Volunteer Income Tax Assistance (VITA) or Tax Counseling for the Elderly (TCE) site in your community.
-There are over 12,000 sites nationwide and each site is staffed by volunteers who are trained and certified to prepare federal income tax returns.
+There are thousands of sites nationwide and each site is staffed by volunteers who are trained and certified to prepare federal income tax returns.
 VITA sites are also available at international and domestic military installations.

 Available services.
 Free electronic filing is offered and volunteers will help you claim the earned income credit, child tax credit, credit for the elderly, and other credits and deductions you can take.